yankay/scala-tour/scala-tour.md

 println("it takes " + (System.currentTimeMillis() - t2) + "ms")
 ```
 Implicit Conversion
 Implicit can be used to define a Conversion function.
-Type can automatically  translate with it.
+Types are automatically implicitly converted when needed.
-This example can converte String to Data automatically.
-Implicit is the most important feature to implement DSL.
+This example converts String to Date automatically.
+Implicit is the most important feature when implementing a DSL.

 ```
   implicit def strToDate(str: String) = new SimpleDateFormat("yyyy-MM-dd").parse(str)